 Course: Introduction to Global Digital Humanities Course: Introduction to Global Digital Humanities | Matthew Thomas Miller

 Matthew Thomas Miller

-Assistant Professor of Persian Literature and Digital Humanities at Roshan Institute for Persian Studies, University of Maryland, College Park; Director, Roshan Initiative in Persian Digital Humanities; and affiliate faculty of the Religious Studies and Comparative Literature programs and the Maryland Institute for Technology in the Humanities
+Assistant Professor of Persian Literature and Digital Humanities at Roshan Institute for Persian Studies, University of Maryland; Director, Roshan Initiative in Persian Digital Humanities (PersDig@UMD); and affiliate faculty of the Maryland Institute for Technology in the Humanities (MITH) & the Religious Studies and Comparative Literature Programs

+Course: Introduction to Global Digital Humanities Course: Introduction to Global Digital Humanities | Matthew Thomas Miller